iistrate/iistrate/README.md

 ## Outside of code

-Romanian-American splitting time between West Virginia and Romania.
-Into deer hunting, boxing, hiking, and trying to get back to a sub-20 5K.
+Romanian-American splitting time between West Virginia, D.C., and Romania.
+Into weightlifting, boxing, hiking, and trying to get back to a sub-20 5K.

 ---